flancian/garden/promnesia-howto.md

 "[[Promnesia]] is a [[browser extension]] for Chrome and Firefox which serves as a web surfing copilot, enhancing your browsing history and web exploration experience"

-I would myself qualify this a bit and say that Promnesia is a tool with several legs, one of which is the browser extension (.
-To provide full benefits, you also need to install a local process in your machine (a "backend").
+I would myself qualify this a bit and say that Promnesia is a tool with several legs, one of which is the browser extension; to get the full benefits, you also need to install a local process in your machine (a "backend").
 In any case, let's begin:

 1. Install the browser extension component.
   1. Currently supported are [Firefox](https://addons.mozilla.org/en-US/firefox/addon/promnesia/ and [Chrome](https://chrome.google.com/webstore/detail/promnesia/kdmegllpofldcpaclldkopnnjjljoiio).
 Choose one :) I use Firefox.